janexmgd/downloder_tele/README.md

 # telegpt

-just use npm install and run at ur server
+set your .env first with template from .env.example after this run npm install and run at ur server